Skip to main content

 The identification step asks the user to claim an identity ("what is your account number?").
 It's the natural starting point for inbound conversations, where you don't yet know who's on the line.
 For outbound conversations — where the agent proactively reached out to a known customer — skip identification and use only verification (step 7).
 For more on the distinction see the mental model.

 Toggle the Identify the user card on.
+Its panel opens with an empty state and two ways to add questions:

 • Choose from a template — pre-built questions from three categories (Primary identifiers, Contact verification, Account & Transactional KBA).